mike98989/docker-boilerplate/README.md

       MYSQL_PASSWORD: your_password
       MYSQL_ROOT_PASSWORD: your_root_password

-2. Configure the services name;
+2. Change the service_name to your preferred name;
 3. Save and copy the Dockerfile and docker-compose.yaml to an existing project.

 Cheers